-Eat more protein (it keeps you fuller longer and and your body takes longer to digest proteins) and avoid fried foods, white flour, and sugar.
+Eat more protein (it keeps you fuller longer and your body takes longer to digest proteins) and avoid fried foods, white flour, and sugar.
 Replace them with vegetables, fresh fruits, bone broth, organic meat, berries, nuts, and seeds.
 Aim for 3 servings each of fruits and vegetables a day.

 Exercise and build more muscle.
 It weighs more than fat and it burns more energy too.
-Try High Intensity Interval Training – it has greater fat burning benefits.
+Try High-Intensity Interval Training – it has greater fat-burning benefits.
 Stand up and move more.
 Take short breaks from time to time and walk around, take the stairs, or grab a coffee or a snack.

 Drink more water to keep your systems running smoothly.
 It increases your metabolism and helps fill you up before meals.
 Also, you will get clearer skin and more energy.

 Take Omega-3s; eat more tuna and salmon, or take some supplements.
 These healthy fats will make you feel fuller sooner, help to fight inflammation in your body, and can lower the stress hormone.
-You should aim for 3 serving per week.
+You should aim for 3 servings per week.

 Try to be consistent with your sleeping, eating, and exercising schedule and avoid drastic diets.
 Be gentle to yourself, your mind, and your body, and feed it with positive energy.
-Follow these tips, tune into your body, choose what feel best, and you will improve your health and become a little happier.
+Follow these tips, tune into your body, choose what feels best, and you will improve your health and become a little happier.

 What do you do to keep your metabolism working properly?
 What would you add to my list?
 Let me know in the comments below.

 For more tools and resources on self-care check out my Resources page.